 Hilton Bath Spa

-The gorgeous Hilton Bath Spa is one of the best hotels in Bath, located in the heart of the city on the River Avon, and has all the luxury and high end service you’d expect from the familiar brand.
+The gorgeous DoubleTree by Hilton Bath is one of the best hotels in Bath, located in the heart of the city on the River Avon, and has all the luxury and high-end service you’d expect from the familiar brand.

 Royal Crescent Hotel